 POMÁZ-NAGYKOVÁCSI-PUSZTA HERITAGE SITE (POMÁZ, HU)

-- State of and access to the ruins: before the excavations started the ruins have been plundered by treasure hunters, so partly unearthed but not conserved.
+- State of and access to the ruins: before the excavations started, the ruins have been plundered by treasure hunters, so partly unearthed but not conserved.
 Furthermore, the ruins are situated on private property closed from visitors, the local community and the tourists.

 - Environmental: the site is located in a natural area under legal protection creating challenges when planning archaeological research and any developments that concern the conservation, management, and presentation of the site.

-- Stakeholder involvement: managing the co-operation of various stakeholders that include the owner of the farm, the National Park, the parties interested in the research and presentation of the built heritage on the site, and various segments of the local community.
+- Stakeholder involvement: managing the co-operation of various stakeholders that include the owner of the farm, the National Park, the parties interested in the research and presentation of the built heritage on the site (CEU using it as an educational and training site), and various segments of the local community.

-- Cultural-Geographical: the site is marginally situated from the point of view of the town and the local community, both geographically and in terms of their self-perception.
+- Cultural-geographical: the site is marginally situated from the point of view of the town and the local community, both geographically and in terms of their self-perception.